What is the Advising Center?

 Academic advising is an on-going process that assists students to develop and pursue educational and career goals and to achieve academic success.
 Academic advisors inform, support, and encourage students to become self-directed in their educational planning.

-All the information you are looking for can be found at the links below:
+All the information you are looking for can be found below:

 For JU Faculty Advisors